Gas chamber: Using hydrogen cyanide

-The gas is visible to the condemned, who is advised to take several deep breaths to speed unconsciousness.
+The condemned is advised to take several deep breaths to speed unconsciousness.
 Nonetheless, the condemned person often convulses and drools and may also urinate, defecate, and vomit.

 Following the execution the chamber is purged with air, and any remnant gas is neutralized with anhydrous ammonia, after which the body can be removed (with great caution, as pockets of gas can be trapped in the victim's clothing).

 Excluding all oxygen

 Nitrogen gas or oxygen-depleted air has been considered for human execution, as it can induce nitrogen asphyxiation.
 The victim detects little abnormal sensation as the oxygen level falls.
 This leads to asphyxiation (death from lack of oxygen) without the painful and traumatic feeling of suffocation, or the side effects of poisoning.

 In April 2015, Oklahoma Governor Mary Fallin approved a bill allowing nitrogen asphyxiation as an execution method.
 On March 14, 2018, Oklahoma Attorney General Mike Hunter and Corrections Director Joe M. Allbaugh announced a switch to nitrogen gas as the state's primary method of execution.
 After struggling for years to design a nitrogen execution protocol, the State of Oklahoma announced in February 2020 that it was abandoning the project after finding a reliable source of drugs to carry out the lethal injection executions.

 In 2018, Alabama approved nitrogen asphyxiation as an execution method and allowed death row inmates a choice of method.
-In September 2022, an execution by lethal injection was stayed by a court because the inmate claimed to have made the election of nitrogen asphyxiation, but the form had been lost.
+In September 2022, a court stayed the execution of Alan Eugene Miller, who was set to be executed by lethal injection.
+Miller asserted that he had chosen nitrogen hypoxia as his method of execution, as permitted by Alabama law, but the form documenting his choice had been lost.
+The court decided to stay the execution to allow for further investigation into his claim.
+On January 25, 2024, Kenneth Eugene Smith became the first person to be executed by nitrogen asphyxiation.